Recording & Editing

 In 1992 I saw the light of day in the Swabian metropolis of Stuttgart and grew up in a picturesque wine village called Kleinbottwar.
 Once I discovered classical music in the form of the cello at the age of four, about ten years later it was followed by a long-time detour into the endless widths of electronic music.
 The opportunity of an internship with a violin maker in St. Pölten eventually led me to Austria and back to the musical roots.

-First I completed an apprenticeship as a stringed instrument builder, and later on a sound engineering training to gain a fundamental knowledge apart from diverse musical projects.
+First I completed an apprenticeship as a stringed instrument builder, and later on a sound engineering training to gain fundamental knowledge apart from diverse musical projects.

-Since always in my life everything was about music, the possibility to be able to work in the Vienna Symphonic Library came just right and 2016 this chapter finally began, in which I now already have written some lines in terms of fades, tonal adjustments and others technical trickery.
+Since the very beginning my life everything was about music, the possibility to be able to work for Vienna Symphonic Library came just right and in 2016 this chapter finally began, in which I now already have written some lines in terms of fades, tonal adjustments and others technical trickery.

 From this day on there followed several years of musicalizing and the choice of a musical school branch.
 Beginning in the school band the first independent band projects and recording attempts soon developed.
-I then gained a deeper insight into the sound processing on the computer, through a college at the “Deutsche Pop”.
+I then gained a deeper insight into sound processing on the computer, through a college at “Deutsche Pop”.